andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/radio-button-group.md

 <DocsSnippet @name="radio-button-group-option.js" />

+You can also pass a primitive value, such as a string or number as an option.
+In this case the option will be expanded into an object in which the values of the `label` and `value` properties will be the same.

 The above props are in addition to the generic field props shown with their default values below.

 {{docs-snippet name="generic-field-settings.js" title="Default generic field settings and their values"}}